DattaRahegaonkar/Climate-Cast/README.md

-# Climate-Cast

-Climate-Cast is a web application that provides current weather information and forecasts for any location using the OpenWeatherMap API.
-This application is built using REACT.
-The app features a clean and responsive design, making it easy to check weather conditions on both desktop, mobile devices and any other devices.

-## Features

-- Current weather conditions (temperature, humidity, wind speed, etc.)
-- Interactive weather map
-- Search functionality for different locations
-- Responsive design for mobile and desktop users
-- cloud icon changes according to the weather

-# Technologies Used

-- Vite
-- React
-- Weather API ( In this project am using OpenWeatherMap API)

-# Overview

-- This weather web app project is a demonstration of my skills in REACT, and my interest in integrating APIs to enhance user experiences.

 # 🌤 Climate-Cast

 Climate-Cast is a web application that provides current weather information and forecasts for any location using the **OpenWeatherMap API**.
 This application is built using **React and Vite**.
 The app features a clean and responsive design, making it easy to check weather conditions on desktop, mobile, and other devices.